-But as you know, the news on coffee has not always been positive.
-And the argument over the merits of your daily cup of joe dates back centuries.
-Let's take a look at the timeline.
+As you know, the news on coffee has not always been positive; in fact, the argument over the merits of your daily cup of joe dates back centuries.
+Let’s take a look at the timeline.

 1500s headline: Coffee leads to illegal sex